junxit/us-congress-bills-119/metadata.md

 - 2025-09-10 — Introduced in House
 - 2025-09-10 — Ordered to be Reported (Amended) by the Yeas and Nays: 24 - 20.
 - 2025-09-10 — Referred to the House Committee on Oversight and Government Reform.
+- 2025-10-14 — Placed on the Union Calendar, Calendar No. 293.
+- 2025-10-14 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+119-341.
+- 2025-10-14 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+119-341.